 Project Management Competence Certification: Offered by the Project Management Association of Canada, this certification trains individuals to use excellent organization and time management skills to lead construction projects.

 To help you secure a position as a construction manager, it's important to have a resume that reflects your construction experience and management skills.
 Include specific details about your duties for each construction position and try to emphasize your leadership skills throughout your resume.
 Be sure to update your resume regularly to add new work experience, skills, or certifications.
 Prepare a tailored cover letter to accompany your resume to expand on your skills and connect with hiring managers.

-7. Apply to jobs
+7. Apply for jobs

 Once you strengthen your leadership skills and gain management experience as a construction supervisor, you can apply to construction manager positions.
 Look online to find construction management positions that are a good fit for you.
 You may also contact professionals in your network to see if they're aware of any construction management opportunities.

 Here are some tips to keep in mind when becoming a construction manager:

 Networking is an important part of achieving career advancement, so it's useful to establish relationships with other construction professionals.
 To build your network, try meeting and establishing connections with colleagues in your workplace.
 You may also join a professional construction management society, like the Project Management Association of Canada.

 Related: Guidelines on How to Network

 It's essential to stay updated on advancements in the construction field, like innovative construction techniques or new equipment.
 As a construction manager, you can teach your team members about advancements that they may find useful while working on a project.
 To stay up-to-date on construction advancements, you can attend construction management conferences or continue your construction education by taking classes every few years.